 2780 Cabot Dr., Corona, CA 92883

 There’s something for every member of the family at The Shops at Dos Lagos.
 The Shops at Dos Lagos are “located on the historical site of the Temescal Tin Mines and the Butterfield Stage Coach Route.”
-The Shops are rather picturesque, overlooking two lakes and features an outdoor amphitheater where concerts are performed.
-Special events are planned throughout the year, including Easter Bunny Photos, a Mother’s Day Fashion Show, and a Father’s Day Car Show.
+The Shops are rather picturesque, overlooking two lakes, and feature an outdoor amphitheater where concerts are performed.
+Special events are planned throughout the year, including Easter Bunny Photos, Mother’s Day Activities, and a Father’s Day Car Show.
 A variety of shops and restaurants are found here, including iPlayology, T.G.I.
 Friday’s, Wood Ranch BBQ & Grill, the Dos Lagos Luxury Theatres, and more.

 Corona Public Library

 Within the 62,300-square foot Corona Public Library, families will find much to explore, read, and learn about.
 Several different story times are offered during the week (including a toddler storytime, a little one’s storytime, and a preschool storytime) as well as a variety of other special events.

 While you’re at the library, be sure to visit the Heritage Room, where families can learn about Corona’s history through artifacts, letters, photos, and more.
 The Heritage Room has limited hours.
 The library is closed on Sundays.